notfixingit3/wireguard_pihole/README.md

 Azure Standard_B1s $11/month Ubuntu 22.04
 AWS t2.micro Ubuntu 22.04

-# Make sure you can SSH under your current username and succesfully sudo -s
+# Make sure you can SSH under your current username and successfully sudo -s

 # Ansible local files
 Edit hosts file and change IP to your new VM Public IP